noqqe/why-openbsd.rocks/content/fact/dump.md

 Unlike with pax(1), tar(1) and cpio(1) dump can save in backup file with name as long as supported by filesystem.

-Date of the latest filesystem backup and level of that backup keeped in `/etc/dumpdates` file and could be viewed with `dump -W`.
+Date of the latest filesystem backup and level of that backup kept in `/etc/dumpdates` file and could be viewed with `dump -W`.

 A file with `nodump` flag set will by default be backed up by dump